Pacific Commons: Cisco Field

-In April 2006, the owner Lewis Wolff took a modified version of his so-called Ballpark Village proposal, Cisco Field, to the city of Fremont where a large 143 acre parcel of land was available just north of Mission Boulevard and south of Auto Mall Parkway off Interstate 880 in Pacific Commons.
-Most of the land has since been purchased by Cisco Systems.
-The land had been purchased in the late 1990s in anticipation of company growth by Cisco that never occurred due to the dot com bust.
+In April 2006, the owner Lewis Wolff took a modified version of his so-called Ballpark Village proposal, Cisco Field, to Fremont where a large 143 acre parcel of land was available north of Mission Boulevard and south of Auto Mall Parkway off Interstate 880 in Pacific Commons.
+Most of the land was purchased by Cisco Systems.
+The land was bought in the late 1990s by Cisco in anticipation of company growth that never occurred due to the dot com bust.
 Additional land was also purchased by Lewis Wolff's development group to bring the total land up to approximately 240 acre at the ballpark village site.

-The plan called for the 240 acre to be developed into a combination of commercial, retail, and residential spaces in addition to the construction of a 34,000-seat baseball only facility.
-It would have been the smallest stadium in Major League Baseball.
+The plan called for the 240 acre to be developed into a combination of commercial, retail, and residential spaces in addition to the construction of a 34,000-seat baseball-only facility.
 The planned development was similar to the Santana Row development in nearby San Jose with the addition of the baseball park.
 The planned name for the park was Cisco Field as first announced by the Fremont city council after meeting with Wolff on November 8, 2006.
 The stadium would have been privately financed primarily from sales of the surrounding "ballpark village" residential and commercial properties to offset the cost of the stadium.
 The site plan proposed 520000 sqft of commercial space adjacent to the ballpark, and would have included a hotel, restaurant, movie theater and several parking garages of varying size.
 Its plans also called for 2,900 homes.
 More than 580 of those residences — including 12 each behind the left- and right-field bleachers — would have been sprinkled into retail space north and east of Cisco Field, a 32,000-seat stadium with an estimated $450 million price tag.

 In addition, 2,318 town homes would have been built on 115 acre south and west of the ballpark.
 The housing would have been built in phases, and designs showed that a 41 acre team-owned parcel would have provided nearly 6,000 parking spaces until the town homes were built there.
 The earliest the stadium would have opened was for the 2011 season.

 In 2010, the deal fell through and was cancelled San Jose was being considered for the ballpark instead.